|Dr J S Doyle

 |Health Care Assistants

-There are eight doctors, GP registrars, and training doctors who already have hospital experience who are supported by the practice manager, nurse practitioner, practice nurses, health care assistants and a total of 18 reception/admin staff.
+There are seven doctors, two salaried GP's, GP registrars, and training doctors who already have hospital experience who are supported by the practice manager, nurse practitioner, practice nurses, health care assistants and a total of 18 reception/admin staff.
 The receptionists, like all staff, are there to assist you - making appointments, taking requests for home visits and answering other queries.
 Please be patient if you are kept waiting, or if you feel they are asking too many questions.
 They have to judge the urgency of the request so please give them the information they require.
 They are bound by the same rules of confidentiality as the doctors and nurses.

 The practice manager is responsible for the day-to-day running of the practice.
 Problems regarding registration or other administrative matters should be brought to her attention if the reception staff cannot help.